 If you want to keep costs low, you can easily buy your food in a supermarket.
 We often buy vegetables, snacks, and drinks in the supermarket.

 You should try the following dishes: cochinita pibil, tacos, and Mezcal.
 Cochinita pibil is a pulled pork that is prepared by slow cooking in annatto, orange juice, and lime.
 It is served with some pickled onions on top giving you an incredible dish.
 Tacos can be found everywhere in the province of Yucatán, they are cheap and delicious.
 Burritos are more difficult to find because this is a dish from northern Mexico.
 Finally, you must have tried Mezcal.
 This is tequila’s little sister and worth a try.

 Looking for an itinerary through Yucatan?
 Read more.

 Mexico trip cost: Transport

-Transport in Mexico consists of buses, cars, ‘colectivos’ and taxis.
-Our favorite way of traveling through a country is using public transport (buses).
-These are very good in Mexico and our opinion, the bus company ADO is the best.
-You can find the prices on their site.
-If you want more detailed information about traveling by bus in Yucatán, read this article.
+Other transports that can be used in Mexico are flights, cars, ‘colectivos’ and taxis.
 For smaller distances, the best option is to use colectivo.
 This is a small minivan that travels short distances between places.
 If you want to use this, ask at your accommodation on the spot where you can find it.
-If you really want to bridge very short distances and want to get to a specific place, you should take a taxi.
-With a taxi in Yucatán, there is no possibility to haggle the price, they work with a fair fixed price.
+If you want to bridge very short distances and want to get to a specific place, you should take a taxi.
+In Mexico, they work with fixed prices so negotiation is not possible.

 Mexico trip cost: Activities